-M00 - Mandatory Program Stop: To pause a program at any point specify an M00.
+M00 - Mandatory Program Stop

+To pause a program at any point, specify M00.
 All motion will be halted and the spindle stopped.
 To resume operation press the cycle start button.

-M01 - Optional Program Stop: Program pauses same as M00, but only when the optional stop switch is turned on.
+M01 - Optional Program Stop

+The program pauses same as M00, but only when the optional stop switch is turned on.
 This allows the operator to stop and check program points when needed, but also to run without stops.

-M02 - Program End: Ends the program at the M02 block.
+M02 - Program End

+M02 ends the program.
 All program operation will be ended and defaults (G54, G17, G90, etc.) reset.
 The program will not rewind and if the cycle start button is pressed program operation will begin with the next block following the M02.

+M03 - Spindle Forward/Clockwise

-M03 - Spindle Forward/Clockwise: Turns the spindle on in the forward direction at the designated speed.
+M03 starts the spindle in the forward direction at the designated speed.
 M03 is usually combined with an S word to define the speed.
 If an S word is not specified the last spindle speed is used.

+M04 - Spindle Reverse/Counterclockwise

-M04 - Spindle Reverse/Counterclockwise: Turns the spindle on in the reverse direction at the designated speed.
+M04 starts the spindle in the reverse direction at the designated speed.
 M04 is usually combined with an S word to define the speed.
 If an S word is not specified the last spindle speed is used.

-M05 - Spindle Stop: Stops spindle rotation.
+M05 - Spindle Stop

+Stops spindle rotation.